DP-SPRT: Differentially Private Sequential Probability Ratio Tests: Introduction

 Consider a clinical trial where patients sequentially receive treatments and their responses are recorded.
 With the classical SPRT, if the test concludes that a drug increases the chance of observing an undesirable effect, then we can deduce the effect actually happened to the last participant in the study.
 More sophisticated attacks could deduce many other pieces of private information about participants throughout the trial.
 Even if individual patient responses are kept confidential, the pattern of treatment assignments and the stopping decision itself can leak sensitive information about participants.
 This privacy risk requires a formal framework for privacy-preserving sequential testing.

 \textbf{Related Work.} Differential privacy (DP)~\citep{dwork2006calibrating} has emerged as the standard framework for addressing privacy concerns in statistical analyses.
 By ensuring that the presence or absence of any single data point cannot significantly affect the outcome, DP offers a principled method to protect individual data while enabling meaningful statistical inference.
 Researchers have explored DP hypothesis testing-- primarily in the fixed-sample setting.
-For example, \cite{gaboardi2016differentially} studies private chi-squared testing. \cite{canonne2019structure} and \cite{couch2019differentially} investigate on optimal private tests for simple hypotheses, and nonparametric hypothesis testing with DP, respectively.
+For example, \cite{gaboardi2016differentially} studies private chi-squared testing, \cite{canonne2019structure} investigates optimal private tests for simple hypotheses, \cite{couch2019differentially} studies nonparametric hypothesis testing with DP, and \cite{kazan2023test} proposes a generic framework for any fixed-sample hypothesis test.
 These approaches, however, are not directly applicable to sequential testing due to the adaptive nature of sample collection.